-4 Formal complaints under track 1 may be discretionarily dismissed for the additional reason that the Respondent is no longer a student or Employee
+&lt;sup>9 Formal complaints under track 1 may be discretionarily dismissed for the additional reason that the Respondent is no longer a student or Employee.

-Either party may appeal from a dismissal of a Complaint or any part of the Complaint.
+Either Party may appeal from a dismissal of a Complaint or any part of the Complaint.
 The appeal must be filed within 10 Working Days from the date of the notice of dismissal.